Relacibo/hyprmcsr/README.md

   ```
 - This will allow obs-vkcapture to hook into the Minecraft window for seamless game capture in OBS.

-**Limitations:**
-- Currently, the monitor where Minecraft runs must be positioned at the very top-left of your monitor setup.
-  This is required for the mouse cursor to be captured correctly.
-- This is a known limitation and may be fixed in the future.

 **Installation:**
 - Install OBS Studio and PrismLauncher via Flatpak.
 - Install obs-vkcapture for Flatpak OBS: